dcavar/nlp-lab.github.io/quantumnlp/README.md

 Created: [Damir Cavar], 2023-06-12

-Last change: [Damir Cavar], 2023-06-12
+Last change: [Damir Cavar], 2024-02-14

-**The Quantum NLP Reading Group starts from February 9th 2024.
-The meetings are on Ballantine Hall BLBH 105 every Friday at 4 PM.**
+**The Quantum NLP Reading Group meetings are in Ballantine Hall BLBH 105 every Friday at 4 PM.**

 The Quantum NLP project in the NLP Lab is currently a reading group focusing on the most recent papers in Quantum NLP.
 Our goal is to familiarize everybody with the different tools and environments for QNLP.